ReinaEl-Hoz/ReinaEl-Hoz/README.md

 ---

 ### 🚀 About me
 Hi, I’m Reina!
-I’m currently studying Software Engineering at McGill with a minor in Applied AI.
+I’m currently studying Software Engineering at McGill.
 I’ve always been curious about how things work under the hood, whether it’s a computer system, a robot, or an app, and that curiosity has pushed me to build and break things since a youngin.

 During my co‑op internships, I’ve had the chance to work on **flight simulators** and **automation systems** at CAE.
 I love the challenge of combining low‑level systems knowledge (Linux, C, ARM assembly) with modern development practices (React, Spring, Docker, Azure DevOps).
 My favorite moments are when I can simplify a messy workflow with a few well‑placed scripts or see a project come alive on screen.